AKUA MIND BODY

 Behavioral therapy, family therapy, and recovery support systems are the mainstay treatment approaches for prescription drug treatment for teens.
 Behavioral therapy focuses on the negative thoughts and emotions associated with prescription medication addiction; and teaches the teen to learn positive behavioral strategies such as coping skills, problem-solving skills, and communication skills.
 Family therapy consists of learning and recognizing any unhealthy family dynamics or stressors in the household and works to make improvements within this realm.
 Recovery support systems include Assertive Continuing Care, Mutual Help Groups, Peer Recovery Support Services, and Recovery High schools.

-AKUA Mind and Body is a full-service addiction and mental health treatment center with multiple locations across California.
+AKUA Mind Body is a full-service addiction and mental health treatment center with multiple locations across California.
 We specialize in treating individuals struggling with mental health disorders, substance use disorders, and co-occurring disorders.
 We offer detoxification, medication-assisted treatment, and behavioral therapy approaches at all levels of care, ranging from residential settings to outpatient treatment.
 We pride ourselves on having a compassionate and knowledgeable treatment staff who cares about each client and their family.

 You might also like